Mt Whitney North Fork trail

 North Fork trail

-If you follow the trail and the cairns, things get very easy: the trail takes you through some vegetation and a couple of steep granite slabs and then to the northern (right) side of the creek.
-Just before the Upper Boyscout Lake, the trail bends left to the southern (left) side of the creek again.
+If you follow the trail and the cairns, things get easy: the trail takes you through some vegetation and over a couple of steep granite slabs and then to the northern (right) side of the creek.
+This is where the routes for Mt Russell and Mt Whitney diverge.
+The sandy wall to your right is the gateway to Russell.
+Following the cairns you will cross the creek one last time to the left and start climbing steep switchbacks.
+This happens just before the Upper Boyscout Lake, that in fact you can't see until you are higher.
+If you reach the Upper Boy Scout lake, you lost the trail: retrace your steps a bit to find the use-trail.

 There is a waterfall coming down from Iceberg lake that provides the only water in the canyon.

-Getting to the top implies scrambling up the chute to the right of Whitney's face.
 If you have not lost the trail, it seems to end abruptly against the rocky wall, but it actually points to the best way to proceed: start climbing up and you will find vestiges of a use trail.
 This is basically a short cut to enter the very steep chute to the right of Whitney's face and avoid as much of the scree as possible.

 This chute does not look so long, and it is not: but it easily takes one-two hours at that altitude.

 Now you have two choices.
-The easier (when there is no ice) is the "traverse": ignore the final chute and keep walking in the north direction coasting the mountain (a use trail is usually visible after the snow has melted), and then, whenever you feel like, turn left and climb the "back" of the mountain.
-The more difficult but faster option is the legendary summit chute.
+The easier (when there is no ice) is the "traverse": ignore the left chimney and keep walking in the north direction coasting the mountain (a use trail is usually visible after the snow has melted), and then, whenever you feel like, turn left and climb the "back" of the mountain.
+The second chimney is probably even worse than the first one, but the third one is relatively easy and next there is a gentle slope that connects with the regular trail (quite a sight when you get there and meet the river of touristy hikers coming up from the regular trail).

-That chute is almost vertical.
-If you look up, it feels like there is an impassable wall at the end.
-There is usually snow and ice in the chute even in summer, so the trick is to make your way around the ice as you climb up.
+There is usually snow and ice in this chimney even in summer, so the trick is to make your way around the ice as you climb up.
 By far the most difficult step is the first one.
-Most people use two smaller boulders as steps and markers of the best way to start.
-Personally, i prefer to stay on the right ridge of this chute.
-The climbing is never more than class-3, i am often able to stand up and simply zigzag, and the grip is always firm when i need my hands.
-The right ridge takes you smoothly to the top of the chute.
-Any other route implies some serious climbing at the very top.
+Most people use two smaller rocks as steps and markers of the best way to start.
+Personally, i prefer to stay on the right ridge of this chimney.
+The climbing is never more than class-3, i am often able to stand up and simply zigzag, and the handhold is always firm when i need my hands.
+Any other direction inside the chimney implies some serious climbing at the very top.

 After this last scramble, you emerge on the summit plateau, not even 100 meters from the summit house.